Baynons Brake

 Horse riders in Baynons Brake

-Walking - There are no set walking or running trails but these activities are always welcome.
-Horses have right of way.
+• Walking/running/cycling - there are no formal tracks but walkers, runners, and cyclists are welcome.
+Horses have the right of way.

-Picnic area - bring your own picnic and relax while hitching posts are provided for the horses
+• Picnics - bring your own picnic and relax while hitching posts are provided for the horses.

 History